clojure-emacs/clj-suitable/README.md

-# Suitable - An addon for Figwheel and Emacs Cider to aid live exploratory development
+# Suitable - reddit: An addon for Figwheel and Emacs Cider to aid live exploratory development in ClojureScript

 This project is a backend for interactive repls and editors that provide completion / intellisense support.